 Pelican Point RV Park at 1001 Miramonte Road is a good spot for campers, or try Half Moon Bay State Beach.

 In this case, getting there is half the fun and the drive to Half Moon Bay from anywhere can be scenic.

-Half Moon Bay is located 30 miles from San Francisco, 40 from San Jose, and 115 from Sacramento.
+Half Moon Bay is located 30 miles from San Francisco, 40 miles from San Jose, and 115 miles from Sacramento.
 If you're going for the weekend from San Francisco or San Jose, get there via I-280 and CA Hwy 92 West, then take a slow drive home via CA Hwy 1.